So, you want to add a new pipeline to nf-core - brilliant! Before you start typing, check that you're happy with the following points:

 You can now start writing code for real.

-Remember to keep running the
+Remember to run the

 nf-core lint command (see docs)

 Whilst the linting tests are good, they're not sufficient by themselves.
-It's also good to get Travis to actually run your pipeline on a minimal dataset.
+It's also good to get GitHub Actions to actually run your pipeline on a minimal dataset.
 Currently, we don't usually check the results that are produced, but it often catches syntax errors and other serious problems that cause nextflow to exit with an error.